redhatci/ansible-collection-redhatci-ocp/roles/preflight/README.md

       # Optional; use it to automatically open cert PR
       # at the certified-operators repository
       create_pr: true
+      # Optional; use it to automatically merge cert PR
+      # at the certified-operators repository
+      merge_pr: true

   # Optional; provide it when you need to submit test results.
   # This token is shared between all your projects.